 As a free data visualization tool, Tableau Public has some limitations.
 For example, Tableau Public limits saving locally and refreshing data.
 Any visualizations published are also accessible to the public, so don’t use Tableau Public for private data.

-Take a look at this visualization of the history of the Dow 30 to get an idea of what Tableau can do for your data visualization projects.
+Take a look at their gallery to understand what Tableau can do for your data visualization projects.

 Check out the gallery that showcases the various charts and visualizations that Google Charts offers.

 Datawrapper is an extremely easy-to-use data visualization software for charts, maps, and tables.

 While Datawrapper offers paid plans, it also provides a flexible free plan that allows you to publish unlimited visualizations.
 Remember data visualizations created with the free plan will include a “Created with Datawrapper” attribution.